PieterCooreman/ASP.py/README.md

-# ASP.py — Classic ASP/VBScript Runtime for Python
+# ASPPY — Classic ASP/VBScript Runtime for Python

 **Run your legacy Classic ASP pages on modern infrastructure — no IIS required.**

-ASP.py is a Python-based runtime that executes Classic ASP (VBScript) pages on Windows, Linux, and macOS.
+ASPPY is a Python-based runtime that executes Classic ASP (VBScript) pages on Windows, Linux, and macOS.
 It implements the full Classic ASP object model (`Request`, `Response`, `Session`, `Application`, `Server`) alongside broad VBScript built-in coverage, so most legacy ASP applications just work.

 ---

-## Why ASP.py?
+## Why ASPPY?

 Classic ASP applications represent decades of business logic.
 Rewriting them is expensive and risky.
-ASP.py lets you **keep your existing `.asp` files** and serve them through a lightweight Python HTTP server — no COM, no Windows dependency, no IIS license.
-Linux typically runs Python 10–30% faster than Windows, increasing the performance advantage of modern frameworks like ASP.py over Classic ASP/VBScript on IIS.
+ASPPY lets you **keep your existing `.asp` files** and serve them through a lightweight Python HTTP server — no COM, no Windows dependency, no IIS license.
+Linux typically runs Python 10–30% faster than Windows, increasing the performance advantage of modern frameworks like ASPPY over Classic ASP/VBScript on IIS.

 ---